-For example, a batted ball with a Hit Probability of 70 percent is given that figure because balls with a similar exit velocity and launch angle have become hits seven out of 10 times.
+For example, a line drive to the outfield with an xBA of .700 is given that figure because balls with a similar exit velocity and launch angle have become hits seven out of 10 times.

 Why it's useful

-Expected batting average is more indicative of a player's skill than regular batting average, as xBA removes defense from the equation.
+Expected Batting Average is more indicative of a player's skill than regular batting average, as xBA removes defense from the equation.
 Hitters, and likewise pitchers, are able to influence exit velocity and launch angle but have no control over what happens to a batted ball once it is put into play.